tenant dies in your rental property

 While you may not be required to actively disclose this information in other states, you must provide accurate and true information if this information is requested.

-How Long Does It Take To Re-Lease A Property After The Death Of A Tenant?
+How Long Does It Take To Re-Lease A Property After A Tenant’s Death?

-If a tenant dies, you’ll need to break your lease with their estate in the usual manner.
-This means that the estate should receive a minimum of 30 days’ notice to remove the deceased tenant’s belongings and clean the property so that it can be returned to you in usable condition.
+If a tenant dies, you’ll need to break your lease with their estate as usual.
+This means that the estate should receive a minimum of 30 days notice to remove the deceased tenant’s belongings and clean the property so that it can be returned to you in usable condition.

-You can choose to give the estate a longer period of time to deal with vacating the property.
-You can also choose whether to require them to pay full rent for the period that the property is unavailable to you, or come to a personal agreement with the executor on what is owed.
+You can give the estate a more extended period to deal with vacating the property.
+You can also choose whether to require them to pay total rent for the period the property is unavailable to you or come to a personal agreement with the executor on what is owed.

 Cautiously Continue Your Business